And what we can learn for 2022

 We’ve heard the phrase ‘content is king’ on repeat for many years now.
-And in 2021, it’s clear that everyone is listening.
+And it’s clear that these days everyone is listening.

 When there is so much content of varying quality being produced, readers are being flooded with options.